Asset Management Lawyer Protecting Against Probate Cases In Highland

 What Happens In Probate?

 The first stage of any probate court proceeding requires the named executor to file the will and a “petition for probate” document with the court; this allows them to be officially named as the executor.

 In some cases, the will is “self-proving” – the deceased plus witnesses have affirmed its validity.
 In this case, no further proof of efficacy is required unless there is a direct challenge.
 There is a slight exception if only the names of the witnesses are signed; they may be required to provide a sworn statement about the will signing.

 Once the executor is established and validity confirmed, the executor is presented with “letters testamentary,” giving them authority over the assets of the estate.
 In the event that there is no will, a family member will instead be appointed as administrator of the estate and presented with “letters.”

 It is the responsibility of this personal representative to gather and validate the assets, pay any outstanding taxes or debts, and distribute the assets to the beneficiaries.
 There are two types of administration: supervised and unsupervised,

-- Unsupervised Administration: The more common option, this allows the personal representative more autonomy and the estate can largely be managed without reporting to, or seeking approval from, the court.
+- Unsupervised administration: The more common option, this allows the personal representative more autonomy, and the estate can largely be managed without reporting to or seeking approval from the court.
 It is allowed on the condition that the estate is solvent (more assets than debts), and this is agreed upon both in the will and with all inheritors.
 If there are no disputes over the validity of the will, or by anyone who stands to inherit, the personal representative will be able to sell, mortgage, or lease any real estate, and deal with assets and taxes without the approval of a court.
 This tends to be a cheaper option, as there are fewer papers to be filed in the court, and it tends to be a quicker process.
-The personal representative must prepare an inventory of all estate assets within 60 days, an estimate to the market value of each asset must be determined and made available to each inheritor upon request.
+The personal representative must prepare an inventory of all estate assets within 60 days, an estimate of the market value of each asset must be determined and made available to each inheritor upon request.
 A closing statement must also be provided within a year.